Vyral/amy-wengerd/_posts/2020-01-30-2020-interest-rates.md

 youtube_code: MlZPl7CsR98
 ---

-{% include youtube.html %}I’m sharing what our interest rate predictions could do for you in 2020.
+{% include youtube.html %}<center>I’m sharing what our interest rate predictions could do for you in 2020.</center>

 Hello Northeast Ohio\!
 Most of you likely haven’t heard the interest rate predictions for this year.
 Analysts are saying they could drop as low as 3.4%\!
 What does that mean for you as a homebuyer?&nbsp;